We automatically process your dividends. Cash dividends are credited as cash to your brokerage account by default. To enable dividend reinvestment:

-If you have Dividend Reinvestment enabled, you can choose to automatically reinvest the cash from dividend payments from a dividend reinvestment-eligible security back into individual stocks or ETFs.
+If you have Dividend Reinvestment (DRIP) enabled, you can choose to automatically reinvest the cash from dividend payments from a dividend reinvestment-eligible security back into individual stocks or ETFs.

 You’ll find the scheduled date and amount listed next to the stock’s symbol.
-Recently-paid dividends are listed just below pending dividends, and you can click or tap on any listed dividend for more information.
+Recently-paid dividends are listed just below pending dividends, and you can select any listed dividend for more information.

 To qualify for a company's dividend payment, you must have purchased shares of the company's stock before the ex-dividend date.
 You can continue to hold your shares after the ex-dividend date or you can sell them on the ex-dividend date and still qualify for the dividend payment.

 Dividends for foreign stocks take additional time to process.
 You'll most likely receive your dividend payment 2-3 business days after the official payment date.

 Sometimes we may have to reverse a dividend after you have received payment.
 If this occurs, you’ll see the reversed dividend in History → Dividends.
 You can select any reversed dividend for more information.